F5-Labs/cryptonice/README.md

 ### Output
 _cryptonice_ generates a JSON output file with the information requested by the input parameters.
 Output files will be named after the domain name and port provided (ex: target = www.github.com, port = 443, output = www.github.com-443.json)

+### Utilizing the library in your own code
+_cryptonice_ can be used within other projects as well.
+An example of this functionality can be found in the simple test.py script.
+In that short script, the program input is a JSON file with the necessary commands.
+The data is read into a dictionary and sent to the scanner_driver function in cryptonice/scanner.
+Individual modules can also be called from outside functions, and will return a dictionary of the results.
+Further information on function parameters can be found in the code comments for each function.

 ### Limitations
 This code does not currently have the capability to scan a server based on an IP address and an SNI.
 Instead, the user must supply a hostname and internally the code will do a DNS resolution.
 This may lead to discrepancies in the IP address scanned in the TLS portions and the HTTP headers section.